jawadhaidar/Classical-Computer-Vision/Geometric calibration/readme.md

 # Zhang Method

 In this method, there is no need to build a 3D structure.
-Zhang supposed the usage of checkered pattern on a 2D plane.
+Zhang proposed the usage of checkered pattern on a 2D plane.
 In this case, the Z of the world coordinate system is zero.